JESSICA BOWEN, MSW, LCSW

 Abbie is the author of the Grit Up Series.
 The Grit Up Series includes 8 books and a full curriculum to help children develop the social-emotional skills needed to be successful and well adjusted.
 This series is geared towards children in grades 1st-4th.
 It is user-friendly for educators, parents and community organizations.

 Abbie offers individual supervision to professionals.
 You may contact Abbie directly or at email@example.com for more about these services.

 Contact: Lauren@AMKCounseling.com or 312-414-9654

+Lauren has extensive experience working with young children, teens and young adults.
 Lauren believes in a collaborative approach to therapy and her style is grounded in positivity and empathy while offering direct support and feedback to clients who are struggling with a variety of stressors.
 Her approach is to assist clients and families to identify their strengths and incorporate interventions to reduce their presenting concerns.
-Lauren actively integrates creative interventions and utilizes cognitive behavioral therapy, solution focused therapy, a strengths based approach, mindfulness and play therapy.
-Lauren is also trained in theraplay techniques which helps children and parents build and enhance attachment, self-esteem, trust in others and joyful engagement.Lauren received a Bachelor’s Degree at Elon University in North Carolina and her Masters of Education, in Community Counseling at Loyola University Chicago.
+Lauren actively integrates creative interventions and utilizes cognitive behavioral therapy, solution focused therapy, a strengths-based approach, mindfulness and play therapy.
+Lauren is also trained in using Theraplay techniques which helps children and parents build and enhance attachment, self-esteem, trust in others and joyful engagement.Lauren received a Bachelor’s Degree from Elon University in North Carolina and her Masters of Education, in Community Counseling at Loyola University Chicago.